-- 3. Peer Review Committee: Those issues concerning performance, competence, or patient care concerns not resolved in the above paragraphs may be forwarded to a Peer Review Committee for an independent review.
-The Committee's responsibility is to gather all facts concerning the issue.
+- 3. Pre Hospital Coordinator/ Designee: Those issues concerning performance, competence, or patient care concerns not resolved in the above paragraphs may be forwarded to a Pre Hospital Coordinator or designee for an independent review.
+The Coordinator or designee's responsibility is to gather all facts concerning the issue.
 If the facts confirm that a problem does exist, a recommendation will be made to the appropriate agency official suggesting an appropriate course of action.
-The private meeting should involve only the Committee and all proceedings will remain confidential. - 4.
+The private meeting should involve only the parties involved to this point, and all proceedings will remain confidential. - 4.
 Base Hospital Medical Director: Those issues not resolved by the above procedures should then be forwarded to the Base Hospital Medical Director for final arbitration.
 All documentation obtained should be forwarded to the Medical Director.
 He/she may initiate additional investigation of the incident at his/her discretion.
 A meeting should be scheduled so that all parties concerned may present their position to the Medical Director.
 After all parties have presented their case, the Medical Director should attempt a mutually agreed upon resolution to all parties.
 If this fails, the Medical Director will issue a written decision on the matter.
 Any recommendations that might be made should be sent to all parties concerned with the responsibility of implementing recommendations resting on the agency's appropriate official.